6 Simple Ways to be an Infertility Advocate

 Read: Why I Choose to be Open About My Infertility

-I know if 'me now' was talking to 'me then' saying, Hey!
-You should totally be out there advocating!, I would have punched 'me now' in the face.
+I know if ‘me now’ was talking to ‘me then’ saying, Hey!
+You should totally be out there advocating!
+I would have punched ‘me now’ in the face.
 You can’t force anyone to share their story nor should you.
-Everyone must decide what they want to be open with or not, but I do feel compelled as the 'ghost of fertility advocacy future' to let you know that when I started being more vocal, connecting with others and sharing my story, I began to really see the power in advocacy.
+Everyone must decide what they want to be open with or not, but I do feel compelled as the ‘ghost of fertility advocacy future’ to let you know that when I started being more vocal, connecting with others, and sharing my story, I began to see the power in advocacy.
 It was a healing process and made me feel that while infertility may have kicked me in the ovaries, I was now able to kick it right back.

 Whether your journey ends with children or not, there is something incredibly satisfying and powerful about taking an issue so personal and important to you and pushing to make it better.
 Small efforts or big, you’re saying, Wait a minute!
 There is no need to be embarrassed about this!
-It’s a medical disease and not a personal failing.
+It’s a medical disease and not a personal failure.
 And people need to know that!

 I didn’t get that then and I wish I did.
-So whatever your comfort zone is, I do encourage you to at least do one thing that makes you feel like you’re taking a stand, in your own way and on your own terms, to be an infertility advocate.
+So whatever your comfort zone is, I do encourage you to at least do one thing that makes you feel like you’re taking a stand, in your ownway and on your own terms, to be an infertility advocate.

 Written by Jennifer "Jay" Palumbo | Award-Winning Blogger & Infertility Advocate